Alaska Department of Fish and Game

 A half-pound of bacon blistered away on the cookstove beside a pot of vile crankcase coffee.
 Atop the counter, a half opened box of Halibut Helper consorted with a black, clinically dead banana, an outboard motor battery, and a bag of smoke flavored pancake mix.
 It was 8:00 a.m., breakfast time for Old Halvorsen, and the aged galoot was trying to jumpstart his sourdough.
 Old Halvorsen brings fresh significance to the word "omnivore."

-"Drink your ...
+"Drink your coffee.
+It's getting ...
 A Humble Fish Story Article Continued

 Featured video: Entanglement of Steller Sea Lions